Multiply your money – reap the benefits of a Roth IRA

 All these benefits make a Roth IRA a relatively simple way to start thinking and planning for retirement.
 And I don’t mean by picking out a pair of golf clubs.
 If you’re young and begin investing early, you’ll enjoy decades of tax-free, compounded growth.
 That’s growth that can’t be made up later on.

-So while there is no potential tax credit for making a Roth contribution for tax year 2016, a Roth IRA will give you a jump start on your retirement by making a prior year contribution and thereby freeing up the current year to make another Roth contribution.
+So while there is no potential tax credit for making a Roth contribution for tax year 2024, a Roth IRA will give you a jump start on your retirement by making a prior year contribution and thereby freeing up the current year to make another Roth contribution.

-Who is Eligible for a Roth IRA?
+Who is eligible for a Roth IRA?

 It’s not only the young who stand to benefit from Roth IRAs.
 A Roth can be a good way to leave money to heirs tax-free.
 Additionally, once you retire you can mix how you take withdrawals between a Roth and a Traditional IRA, which may enable you to better manage your overall income tax liability in retirement.
 Maybe I’ll give my brother a call and see if he knows about this — or if he has any Halloween candy left to share.